 [ ] Lifetime (NEW!)
 Limited time offer – Best value!
 Lifetime $499.00

 Select the term above, then return by fax: 1-XXX-242-0420

 FAX my credit card info?
 Seriously?

-If you ever receive an email that appears as if it has something to do with your web hosting and/or domain name, contact your web hosting company directly and verify it with them, or send me an email and I’ll check it out for you.
+If you receive an email that appears as if it has something to do with your web hosting and/or domain name and you’re not sure about it, contact your web hosting company directly and verify it with them, or send me an email and I’ll check it out for you.

 You should also protect your domain name from domain hijacking.
 Domain hijacking is taking the control of a domain name from the rightful name holder.
 Hijacking a domain name is not an uncommon practice, but getting it back may require legal action.
 If your domain name is Trademarked, you’ll have an easier time getting it back.

 Another Scam Alert – Web Host Agents Solicitation Invoice

 In addition to the domain name search engine scam, another one to watch out for is the Web Host Agents Solicitation Invoice.

 The invoice includes a statement that stresses that in order to “maintain an active website, a company may need to transfer your web hosting from your current provider to Web Host Agents.
 Failure to renew your web hosting by expiration date may result in website outages…”